-Before learning the powers of Lok Sabha and Rajya Sabha, it is important that you know what both houses stand for.
+Before learning the powers and functions of Lok Sabha and Rajya Sabha, it is important that you know what both houses stand for.
 These are the two houses of the Indian Parliament.
 The upper house of the Indian Parliament is called the Rajya Sabha (Council of States) and the Lok Sabha (House of the People) or the Lower House(also the First Chamber or Popular House).

-- Powers Of Rajya Sabha
+- Legislative Powers of Rajya Sabha

-- Powers Of Lok Sabha
+- Legislative Powers of Lok Sabha

-- FAQs related to the powers of the Lok Sabha and the Rajya Sabha
+- Executive powers of Lok Sabha

-Powers Of Rajya Sabha
+Powers of Rajya Sabha

-It is essential to know the powers and functions of Rajya Sabha.
+It is essential to know the powers and functions of the Rajya Sabha.
 These can be divided as given below:

 Legislative Powers of Rajya Sabha